LazarSoft/jsqrcode/README.md

     npm install

-It will automatically run `npm run compile` after installing and you will have one JavaScript file called `dist/index.js` that you can run from node.
+To run the build process and generate a JavaScript file called `dist/index.js`  you can run from node:

-To manually rebuild:

     npm run compile